How Do You Keep What You’re Eating From Eating You?

 Let’s start with Breakfast

-No more than three hours later, have a snack again, not exceeding 15g of carbs.
-This could include one half apple or banana, seven or eight almonds for other nuts, etc… Some packaged protein or nut bars can be fine if the carb content is low.
+No more than three hours later, have a snack again, not exceeding 15-20g of carbs.
+If you will be exercising or working hard within the hour, you will have room to add some additional complex carbs.
+This could include one half apple or banana, seven or eight almonds for other nuts, etc…

 You can mix this up with your favorite greens.
 You could use baby spinach or mixed greens.
-Organic broccoli is high in protein and can be mixed with a few vegan “meatballs”.
-Add 1 to 2 tablespoons of olive oil, some almonds or walnuts, You can use tofu or tempeh or other pant based protein from vegetarian sources.
+Organic broccoli is high in protein and can be mixed with a few vegan “meatballs or chickens”.
+Add 1/2 to 1 tablespoons of olive oil, some almonds or walnuts.
+You can also add tofu or tempeh or other pant based protein from vegetarian sources.

 No more than three hours later, have an additional snack, along the same lines as your mid-morning.

 When dinnertime comes, this is the time to emphasize non-starchy vegetables

 Some of the best are cooked spinach, broiled or sautéed asparagus, cabbage, beets, squashes, yams, and sweet potatoes, and so on.
 Keep high carb starches, such as rice and white potatoes, to a minimum.

 Three hours after dinner, have another small healthy snack.
-This time, try some cashews, walnuts or pistacios.
+This time, try some cashews, walnuts or pistachios.
 A few gluten-free crackers with some almond or cashew butter can also be used.
 There are also low carbohydrate gluten-free cookies—just be careful not to eat the entire bag, which is easy to do!
 Another really good choice to satisfy your evening cravings is a small square or two of unsweetened dark chocolate.

 So, what’s NOT here?

 Well there is no dairy, cheese, or cows milk yogurt.
-There is no regular consumption of bread; there are no snack foods, soda, or chips.
+There is no regular consumption of simple carbs like most breads, cereals and pastas; there are no processed snack foods, soda, or chips.
 There are no ice creams or pies for dessert.
 There are no fruit juices, candy, or other sweets.
 Plant diets are best!